Slipperboard/firmware/README.md

 If these libraries are missing, the compiler may report errors such as `fatal error: Adafruit_SSD1306.h: No such file or directory`.
+Without these dependencies `make build` or `make precommit` will fail when PlatformIO attempts to download them.

 ## Running Unit Tests